vickbarca11/epl_goals_scored_analysis/README.md

 ![alt text](img/heatmap_shots_vs_goals.png)

 Figure 8.
 Heatmap comparing shots that were not converted into goals (shots off target and shots on target) along with headers that were converted into goals against goals scored.
 #### Both shots off target and shots on target signal to the highest percentage being in the middle (20-40m on the x-axis), meaning that most shots coming from this position did not end up in goals.
 Goals scored show that most goals have been scored right inside the middle of the penalty box (0-20m from the x-axis) as it is the easiest place on the field to tap the ball and score.
-An interesting finding is that while most headers were scored in the middle of the penalty box, 33% of headers were scored near the first post on the right side of the attacking team; likewise the fewest number of shots that were not converted into goals were taken from the same position.
+An interesting finding is that while most headers were scored in the middle of the penalty box, 33% of headers were scored near the first post on the right side of the attacking team; likewise only 11% of shots on target and 8% of blocked shots were taken from this position.
 Looking at the goals scored, we see that 21% of goals are scored in that same position, not a small number and should not go unnoticed.
-Taking more shots closer to the near post on the right side of the attacking team has prospects to open up a lot of goal scoring opportunities.
+Coaches need to train their players to test the goalies more from this position.

+## Final Thoughts

+The KDE plot showed a more spread out pattern of goals on the 27-36min mark and the 45-63min mark, which happen to include the peaks from the distribution plot.
+This could lead to the assumption that a higher frequency of goals are happening when players are willing to take chances from areas just outside the penalty box.
+The last graph showed us the opportunities that open up on those right wings.
+Needless to say this falls the most on the feet of those right wingers, or possibly even more those left footer right wingers who are used to go high, come inside and score goals.

 ## Future Recommendation/Areas of Study
 * Perform the same analysis on other leagues to see if patterns differ from this one.
-The ESPN databse has access to all other leagues and the SQL query can be modified to get their data imported isntead of EPL.
+The ESPN databse has access to all other leagues and the SQL query can be modified to get their data imported instead of EPL.
+* Look at the home and away wins based on type of shots, shot positions, and goals scored.
+Might need to gather additional features from the database.
 * It might be possible to adjust the query to gather play by play data of players in the same team.
 This could help analyze passing and position patterns of each team.
+* Since there was a high correlation between home_team_won and home_team_score, regression models could be made to analyze how many goals home teams usually get when they win (predictive analysis)
+* The positions identified as 2X and 2Y also had high correlation with other features, so identifying what these features are might be helpful (assumption is that they could be positions on the goal)
+* Two other datasets are also foud in the sorted folder that might be useful to analyze: one has player stats throughout the whole year and the other has team stats per match (less rows in this dataset).